-Regular readers of my blog will know that, from time to time, I like to remind everyone (including myself) of the importance of self-care, and I decided that, as we are getting close to the festive season, it was time to update my post on this topic. .
+Holiday self-care is so important.
+Regular readers of my blog will know that, from time to time, I like to remind everyone (including myself) of the importance of self-care, especially over the festive season.

-I’m not on call this year, so I’ll make sure to send positive vibes to everyone who is.
-Here are some of my favourite principles.
-We all have differently-shaped families and lives so I’m not under the illusion that these suggestions will be right for everyone … my hope is that this post will serve as an invitation to take a few moments to think about how you’re going to care for yourself over the holiday season, whether you’re at home, away with family at friends or at work, perhaps attending the births of the next generation of Carols, Noels and Hollies 😀
+Here are some of my favourite principles for holiday self-care.
+We all have differently-shaped families and lives so I’m not under the illusion that these suggestions will be right for everyone.
+My hope is that this post will serve as an invitation to take a few moments to think about how you’re going to care for yourself over the holiday season.
+No matter whether you’re at home, away with family at friends or at work, perhaps attending the births of the next generation of Carols, Noels and Hollies 😀 I’m not on call this year, but I’ll be sure to send positive vibes to everyone who is.

 1. Cross everything off your list that can wait til next year.